osmphp-archived/framework-docs/databases/01-migrations.md

 ## Stability

-Once a migration is released (and used in production), don't change it.
+Once a migration is released (and used in production), don't change, rename or delete it.
 If you need to change the table structure, create a new migration for that.

 Also keep an eye on the code you use in the migration scripts.